CrowdHailer/cuminjs/README.md

 Returns an array containing rotation numbers of arrays. elements from the original array are added to each of these arrays in turn.

+### Objects

+**foundation** `_.foundation(defaults)(extensions)`

+Creates a new object with all key value pairs of both defaults and extension object.
+In case of clash extension keys overwrite default keys.
+Will treat no arguments passed as empty object passed.

 ### Notes
 ##### Curried function